Shiprock

 Governed by the Navajo Nation, the formation is in the Four Corners region and plays a significant role in Navajo religion, myth, and tradition.
-It is located in the center of the area occupied by the Ancient Pueblo People, a prehistoric Native American culture of the Southwest United States often referred to as the Anasazi.
 Shiprock is a point of interest for rock climbers and photographers and has been featured in several film productions and novels.
 It is the most prominent landmark in northwestern New Mexico.
 In 1975, Shiprock was designated a National Natural Landmark by the National Park Service.